England Ireland Find Havens

 What facilities are available?

-Deacons marina was fully re-designed in 2014 with high specification non-slip decking, lighting, smart meter electrics and wifi.
-It has seven unisex shower/WC cubicles and a family room ashore.
+Deacons Marina was fully redesigned in 2014 with high-specification non-slip decking, lighting, smart meter electrics, and Wi-Fi.
+It has seven unisex showers and WC cubicles and a family room ashore.

-Deacons Boatyard has space ashore to store up to 170 boats on two acres of hard standing.
-It has a lifting capacity of 20 tons and can handle vessels of up to 45 feet length.
-The boatyard has a highly skilled and capable workforce capable of dealing with boat repairs, big and small.
-The large well stocked Force 4 chandlery situated within the yard has almost any part imaginable.
-Swanwick Marina’s fuel berth is immediately opposite.
+Deacons Boatyard has space ashore to store up to 130 boats on two acres of hard standing.
+It has a lifting capacity of 20 tonnes and can handle vessels of up to 45 feet in length.
+The boatyard boasts a highly skilled and capable workforce that can handle both large and small boat repairs.
+The large, well-stocked Force 4 chandlery within the yard offers almost any part imaginable.
+Swanwick Marina's fuel berth is directly opposite.

-The marina has a fully-licensed bar and restaurant and there are plenty of excellent pubs and restaurants on either side of the river in the immediate vicinity.
-Swanwick post office across the river is within walking distance of the marina.
-The closest large supermarket is Tesco, a 20 minute walk at 1.2 miles from the marina at the top of Hamble Lane.
+The marina features a fully licensed bar and restaurant, with numerous excellent pubs and restaurants nearby on either side of the river.
+The Swanwick post office, located across the river, is within walking distance of the marina.
+The nearest sizable supermarket is Tesco, a 20-minute walk (1.2 miles) from the marina at the top of Hamble Lane.

-Located on a bend of the Hamble River, just before the A27 Bridge, road access and parking is very convenient and usually available close to the main gangways.
-Bursledon railway station, on the West Coastway Line, is a short stroll.
-It offers an hourly service between Southampton Central and Portsmouth Harbour each day of the week, with additional trains at peak periods.
+Situated on a bend of the Hamble River, just before the A27 Bridge, road access and parking are very convenient and usually available close to the main gangways.
+Bursledon railway station, on the West Coastway Line, is a short walk away.
+It provides an hourly service between Southampton Central and Portsmouth Harbour every day, with additional trains at peak times.

 Any security concerns?